ray-x/nvim/README.md

   I followed Raphael(a.k.a glepnir) https://github.com/glepnir/nvim dotfiles.
 He provides a good wrapper for Packer.
 I have an `overwrite` folder which will override the settings.
 Also, lots of changes in modules/plugins. luarock setup
-  A.T.M. nvim-compe as a completion engine with LSP, LSP saga. vim-multi-cursor, clap/telescope. treesitter, lazy load vim-go.
+  A.T.M. nvim-compe/cmp as a completion engine with LSP, LSP saga. vim-multi-cursor, clap/telescope. treesitter, lazy load vim-go.
 So, other than module folder, I could copy/paste everything else from glepnir's configure file, which make my life easier.